Returning to Work After Cancer

 Transitioning from cancer patient to cancer survivor is a huge relief.
 This transition is also a time of uncertainty if you’re a member of the workforce.
 Will your employer and/or your coworkers question your ability to perform at your pre-illness level?
 Will you physically be able to handle your pre-cancer workload?
 Are you certain you want to return to your old job or should you consider a fresh start at another business?

 One way to ease your transition back to the workplace is to prepare ahead of time.
-Here are some things to think about and address before you schedule your return to work or set out to look for a new job.
+Here are some things to think about and address before you schedule your return to work or set out to look for a new job as a cancer survivor.

 Evaluate Your Situation Honestly